 A technological crisis occurs when an organization's technology crashes — such as when a server breaks or an error emerges in a software product.
 When these crises happen, customers and users have no access to the company's products and/or services.

 5. Natural Crisis

 A natural crisis occurs when severe weather interrupts normal business functions.
 This can be temporary like a snow delay or more permanent like a flooding evacuation.

-Since there are few different types of natural crises, let's review each one in more detail below.
+Since there are a few different types of natural crises, let's review each one in more detail below.

-Short-term delays are times where weather temporarily prevents your business from being fully operational.
+Short-term delays are times when weather temporarily prevents your business from being fully operational.
 Your business may still be open, but certain features or services aren't available to customers.
 For example, you may provide a delivery service, but due to severe snow, you'll need to delay deliveries until the following day.